Pedestrian Motion Prediction

 K. Kawamoto, Learning a Social Force Model for Pedestrian Motion Analysis from Image Sequences, In Proc.
 4rd International Symposium on Computational Intelligence and Industrial Applications(ISCIIA2011), pp.3-10, 2010.

 K. Kawamoto, A Data Assimilation Method for Estimating the Parameters of a Social Force Model for Pedestrian Motion Analysis, In Proc.
-7th International Forum on Multimedia and Image Processing (IFMIP) in World Automation Congress (WAC), CD-ROM proceeding, 2010.
+7th International Forum on Multimedia and Image Processing (IFMIP) in World Automation Congress (WAC), 2010.